 It’s no secret that nearly every water body in eastern Kansas will have fairly high levels of nitrogen and phosphorus.
 This comes from the runoff of our agricultural and landscaped lands.
 Fertilizers are used for high levels of vegetative growth, but not every bit of fertilizer is utilized by the plants.
 A fair amount of it is captured by runoff from our rain events and moved into our rivers, lakes, streams, and ponds.

 This has a large impact on algal blooms and other plant life within our ponds.
 Algae and other water plants use photosynthesis for their energy production.
 They use sunlight, carbon dioxide, and water.
 Excess amounts of nitrogen and phosphorus in the water causes algae and other water plants to overproduce and throw off the natural balance.
+The algae and plants grow and reproduce like crazy.
 The now extraordinarily large amount of decaying algae and plant matter overwhelm the bacterial decomposers, cause a lack of oxygen in the water, and can lead to the death of fish and other animals dependent on oxygen in the water.
 This is what is known as eutrophication.

-Eutrophication is most easily seen in our lakes and reservoirs that are used for recreation.
-If you’ve ever had your lake plans cancelled because of a Harmful Algal Bloom, sometimes referred to as an HAB, then you’ve been impacted by eutrophication.
-Blue green algae (the organism behind an HAB) is toxic to humans and other humans if ingested.
+In our lakes used for recreation, eutrophication can most easily be seen by blue green algal blooms, or harmful algal blooms.
+Blue green algae is toxic to humans and other humans if ingested.
 It’s important to keep an eye on our ponds and lakes used for human recreation and consumption as algae can have a big impact on human health.

 How do we control algal blooms and other vegetation from growing beyond our control?
 This can be tricky.
 It all comes down to the nitrogen and phosphorus in our waterways.
-Only apply fertilizers which are needed to your agricultural land and landscaped areas.
-You can find out if you are over applying by running a soil test.
-Our office provides a free soil testing program, for county residents, which can help you determine this.
-Make sure if any runoff is coming into your pond it is running through a minimum of 10 foot wide grass buffer.
-This not only helps keep sediment from reaching your pond, but can also help reduce the amount of nutrients reaching your pond.
-And don’t mow the lawn clippings into the pond, either.
+Only apply the fertilizers that are needed to your agricultural land and landscaped areas.
+You can find out if you’re over applying by running a soil test.
+Call our office for details on that.
+We have a free soil testing program that can help you determine this.
+Make sure that any runoff that is coming into your pond is running through a grass buffer.
+This not only helps keep sediment from reaching your pond but can also help reduced the amount of nutrients reaching your pond, too.

-Keeping a healthy pond is not an easy task, but can be incredibly worth it.
-They can be the center of summer fun with the family, and can provide many years of enjoyment if taken care of properly.
+Keeping a healthy pond isn’t an easy task but can be incredibly worth it.
+They can be the center of summer fun with the family and can provide many years of enjoyment if taken care of properly.
 Some parts of managing a pond can be expensive or difficult, and others can be a function of altering your fertilizer application on surrounding land.